lojjic/aframe-troika-text/README.md

 * Rather than using a fully custom shader, it patches the built-in Three.js material shaders as needed, so you don't lose all the nice standard shader features like lighting and fog.

+* Support for right-to-left/bidirectional language layout and shaping of Arabic text.

 ### API